 My teaching experience encompasses a wide variety of courses and topics, ranging from large introductory lectures with over 300 students to upper-level writing courses, undergraduate classes, and interdisciplinary research seminars.
 Most of my courses focus on philosophy of science, epistemology, and phenomenology, although I have also taught courses on applied ethics.
 From 2013 to 2019, I served as a permanent lecturer at the Center for History of Science at the University of Graz, Austria.

-Further information as well as a full CV can be found on my personal webpage:
+Further information and can be found on my external webpage: